Terms & Conditions

 Park and Jetty Fees:

-Marine & National Park Fees are not included in the charter rate, see rates below.
+Marine & National Park Fees are not included in the charter rate.
+We need to charge:

 Accepted forms of payment on board: Euro, EGP, US Dollar, only cash payment.